Medical questions & health advice by board certified doctors

-"What is a mucus plug?
+"What is a mucus plug?"

 I am in my 9th month of pregnancy, and I'm 26 years old.
 A few days ago, I had a lot of discharge that was thick and greenish, so I looked around online and found a lot of writing about the 'mucus plug'.
 Is it okay that mine has come out already, even though I'm not giving birth yet?
 What are they for?

 It acts as a barrier keeping bacteria out of the uterus while the new baby is growing.
 As you approach labor, the cervix begins to dilate and get soft while preparing for birth.
 This causes the mucus plug to fall out allowing for discharge that is typically brown.
 Greenish vaginal discharge may or may not be normal depending on your other symptoms.
 Only your doctor can tell after examining the mucus.
 I suggest that since you are so close to your delivery date that you make sure you see your OBGYN every week (you may already have a long line of appointments).
 You can bring this issue up with him or her.
 I imagine that your doctor will do a routine physical exam to look and see if this discharge you are having is normal.
 This way you know for sure whether you need something treated before you go into labor.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.